Skip to main content

 Implemented Screens and Features

-• Login Screen: Tab UI supporting both email login and ID login
+• Login screen: Tabbed UI with email login and ID login Login Screen

-• Auth API: SRP authentication flow with SaaSus Platform Auth API
+• Auth API: SRP authentication flow with the SaaSus Platform Auth API

-• ID Login: Login with username + tenant ID using the login_domain tenant attribute
+• ID login: Login using username + tenant ID via the login_domain tenant attribute

-• Token Management: Secure token storage via HttpOnly Cookies
+• Token management: Secure token storage with HttpOnly Cookies